cyface-de/android-anonymization/README.md

 Android App.
 This version tries to reach a much cleaner implementation based on the lessons learned from Test1 and Test2.

+Test3 contains a few anonymization models in its asset folder.
+All those models have been create by University Leipzig and are based on YOLO v8.
+All of these models may be used by changing the modelPath in `MainActivity`.